Information for organisations that are funded by the department to provide homelessness support services.

 A tool for searching for specific activity sheets within the Department of Health and Human Services policy and funding guidelines.

-These standards and independent review process seek to ensure that people experience the same quality of service no matter which service provider they access.
+Ensuring that people experience the same quality of service no matter which service provider they access.

 Sharing information to better support Victorian children and families.

-These standards focused on strengthening organisations’ approaches to preventing and responding to child abuse.
+Strengthening organisations’ approaches to preventing and responding to child abuse.

 How to achieve effective client relationship management, including a range of helpful resources.